denissimon/SwiftEvents/README.md

 It includes:
 * `Observable<T>` - a type-safe class for data binding that can be particularly used in MVVM.
-* `Event<T>` - a type-safe class for any notifications, including one-to-many with multiple subsribers.
+* `Event<T>` - a type-safe class for any notifications, including with multiple subscribers.

 SwiftEvents has a thread-safe version - `EventTS<T>` and `ObservableTS<T>` classes.
 This way, its properties and methods can be safely accessed by multiple threads at the same time.